A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Introduction

 Numerical schemes for Dean–Kawasaki-type equations were considered in \cite{cornalba_dean-kawasaki_2021, cornalba2022regularised,martinez2024finite}.
-In \cite{cornalba_dean-kawasaki_2021} the authors show that a system of independent Brownian motions can be approximated in an appropriate metric to arbitrary order by a finite difference or finite element discretization of the Dean-Kawasaki SPDE, under the assumption that the initial particle distribution must be bounded away from zero.
-They do not prove positivity of the approximation and allow for the solution becoming negative.
+In \cite{cornalba_dean-kawasaki_2021} the authors show that a system of independent Brownian motions can be approximated in an appropriate metric to arbitrary order by a finite difference or finite element discretization of the Dean-Kawasaki SPDE, \NewOld{when the system contains a sufficiently large number of particles and the initial distribution is bounded away from zero.}{under the assumption that the initial particle distribution must be bounded away from zero.} They do not prove positivity of the approximation and allow for the solution becoming negative.
 Their error bound includes a term accounting for the solution becoming negative, which happens rarely under the assumption $h \gg N^{-1/d}$.
-They also note that in the opposite regime, where $h \leq N^{-1/d}$ the direct simulation of particles would be less expensive than the approximation of the Dean–Kawasaki equation.
+They also note that in the low particle regime where $h \leq N^{-1/d}$, which corresponds to less than or equal to one particle per mesh cell, the direct simulation of particles would be less expensive than approximation of the Dean–Kawasaki equation.

 In \cite{cornalba2022regularised} the authors present a discontinuous Galerkin scheme for the regularized inertial Dean-Kawasaki equation introduced in \cite{cornalba2021well}.
 In order to address low density regimes and still preserve positivity, they suggest modifying the model by either speeding up the momentum dynamics or adding extra diffusion to the density evolution.
 In \cite{martinez2024finite}, a finite element method (FEM) for the Dean-Kawsaki equation is considered.
 The authors show that a standard Galerkin discretization introduces non-physical correlations in the numerical solution.
 They then introduce a linear transformation to eliminate those artificial correlations in the numerical solution.